 Nevis: The Caribbean Island Choice for Nature Lovers

-Writing a hub on St. Kitts with just a mention of Nevis as its sister island could make a faulty impression on readers.
-All by itself, Nevis has earned the image of “Queen of the Caribbees,” “Miniature Paradise of the Caribbean,” and “One of the Last Remaining Unspoiled Places on Earth.”
+Although Nevis is nearly always paired with its big sister, St. Kitts (as in the Federation of St. Kitts and Nevis), the smaller island makes a big impression all by itself.
+Nevis has earned the image of “Queen of the Caribbees,” “Miniature Paradise of the Caribbean,” and “One of the Last Remaining Unspoiled Places on Earth.”
 Visitors can be exposed to a rare appreciation for nature, in activities ranging from a study of plant life for medicinal purposes to the study of stars during a night walk on the beach.

 Nevisians like Kittitians are among the friendliest and most accommodating people you will ever meet.
 They will do whatever it takes to make your stay comfortable and exciting as you wander through the flora and fauna, enjoy the chatter of the monkeys, explore the restored architecture or watch sunsets from your villa balcony.